 Galactocele is a round, easily movable milk-filled cyst that usually occurs up to 6 to 10 months after lactation stops.
 Such cysts rarely become infected.

-History of present illness should include how long the mass has been present and whether it comes and goes or is painful.
+History of present illness should include how long the mass has been present,whether the size is constant or varies, and whether the mass is painful.
 Previous occurrence of a mass and the outcome of its evaluation should be queried.

 Past medical history should include risk factors for breast cancer, including previous diagnosis of breast cancer, history of radiation therapy to the chest area before age 30 (eg, for Hodgkin lymphoma).
 Family history should note breast cancer in a 1st-degree relative (mother, sister, daughter) and, if family history is positive, whether the relative carried one of the inherited gene mutations that predispose to breast cancer (eg, BRCA1, BRCA2).

 Examination focuses on the breast and adjacent tissue.
-The breast is inspected for skin changes over the area of the mass, nipple inversion (retraction), and nipple discharge.
-Skin changes include erythema, rash, exaggeration of normal skin markings, and trace edema sometimes termed peau d’orange (orange peel).
+The breast is inspected for skin changes over the area of the mass, nipple inversion (retraction), and nipple discharge Nipple Discharge Nipple discharge is a common complaint in women who are not pregnant or breastfeeding, especially during the reproductive years.
+Nipple discharge is not necessarily abnormal, even among postmenopausal... read more .
+Skin changes may include erythema, eczematous appearance, edema, or dimpling (sometimes termed peau d’orange [orange peel]).

-The mass is palpated for size, tenderness, consistency (ie, hard or soft, smooth or irregular), and mobility (whether it feels freely mobile or fixed to the skin or chest wall).
+The mass is palpated for size, tenderness, consistency (ie, hard or soft, smooth or irregular), borders (well-defined or nondiscrete), and mobility (whether it feels freely mobile or fixed to the skin or chest wall).

 The axillary, supraclavicular, and infraclavicular areas are palpated for masses and adenopathy.